What is coronavirus?

 - Wear a mask.

 We understand that some community members are concerned.
 If you are having anxiety that is interfering with your daily life activity and would like to talk with someone, support is available to students, faculty and staff through the ACU Counseling Center.
-You also may refer to guidance from the Centers for Disease Control and Prevention on mental health and how to cope in dealing with COVID-19.

 Where can I get more information about the coronavirus?